 The man behind the inspiration.
 Rajesh Kumar Tamang ( Raj ) has been leading treks/tours and adventure holidays since 1988.
 He specializes in treks throughout the Himalayas of Nepal, Tibet, Bhutan, and India.
-He has been involved in local charities for many years, and has great love and passion, for his country and his job.
+He has been involved in local charities for many years and has great love and passion for his country and job.
 In 2003, he became the liaison officer for the Royal Marines expedition of Everest in Tibet and even coordinated a wedding for an officer at base camp.
-He has led many high altitude training camps for expedition groups wanting to go that extra mile and loves leading small trekking groups on holiday.
-He has great respect for the world around him and enjoys sharing his knowledge and amusing experiences with others.
+He has led many high altitude training camps for expedition groups who want to go that extra mile and love leading small trekking groups on holiday.
+He has great respect for the world around him and enjoys sharing his knowledge and amusing others’ experiences.

 In 1996, he left International Trekkers to work as a freelance leader until 2000.
-Since then he has continued to work as an independent trek leader, as well as working as a trek leader for Explore Worldwide and Imaginative Traveler, both UK based firms.
-The past twenty-eight years of hard work have helped him develop a good understanding of international trekkers’ needs.
+Since then, he has continued to work as an independent trek leader, as well as working as a trek leader for Explore Worldwide and Imaginative Traveler, both UK based firms.
+The past three decades of hard work have helped him develop a good understanding of international trekkers’ needs.
 He now provides unparalleled experiences in the Himalayas for his clients.

 Yusha Pun is one of our versatile team members.

 She is a free-willed seeker on a spiritual quest.
 She has a background in art and photography.
 She used to be a fashion photographer for a Nepalese magazine.

 She is keen on finding out about local traditions, cultures, and practices in depth.
 She has led many photography tours and trekking holidays.